hack-a-chain-software/mmc.project/packages/back/docs/api.md

 # Game API

-The API accept requests to create new scenes, clues, warps and images.
+The MMC API accepts requests to login, create new scenes, clues, warps and images.

 ## Admin Auth
 ```bash